williballenthin/williballenthin.com/registry/index.md

 Introduction <a id="introduction"></a>
 ------------

-python-registry was originally written by [Willi Ballenthin](), a forensic analyst who wanted to access the contents of the Windows Registry from his Linux laptop. python-registry currently provides read-only access to Windows Registry files, such as `NTUSER.DAT`, `userdiff`, and `SOFTWARE`.
-The interface is
+python-registry is a pure Python module for accessing data in Windows Registry hives, such as `NTUSER.DAT`.
+It does not use the Microsoft API to fetch data; rather, it manually parses the raw files. python-registry is read-only.

-two-fold: a high-level interface suitable for most tasks, and a low level set of parsing objects and methods which may be used for advanced study of the Windows Registry. python-registry is written in pure Python, making it portable across all major platforms.
+The interface is two-fold: a high-level interface suitable for most tasks, and a low level set of parsing objects and methods which may be used for advanced study of the Windows Registry. python-registry is written in pure Python, making it portable across all major platforms.